coolestdoggie/ui-mini-games/README.md

 - `PhoenixFlame` — located at `Assets/Games/PhoenixFlame` (entry scene: `Assets/Games/PhoenixFlame/Scenes/PhoenixFlame.unity`).
 - `LoadingMenu` — a launcher/menu for the collection: `Assets/Games/LoadingMenu/Scenes/LoadingMenu.unity`.

+## Test The Build
+You can test a WebGL build here: https://play.unity.com/en/games/928c8dbe-83f5-44c8-a99a-9a12c5ee9a8a/ui-mini-games

 ## Unity Editor Version

 Unity 6000.2.6f2